gspahlin/WhiskeyAdvocate_Review_Clustering_Analysis/README.md

 file Whiskey_unsuper_learn.ipynb contains the functions and parameter tuning I used for optimizing my t-SNE visualizations.
 <br>
 <img src="https://github.com/gspahlin/Whiskey_Analysis/blob/master/Figures/tSNE_alone.png" alt = "t-SNE example">
-<br>Fig. 1 - An example t-SNE visualization of the dimensionality reduced review features.
+Fig. 1 - An example t-SNE visualization of the dimensionality reduced review features.
+The particular features used in the visualization above derive from counts of descriptive words by category (e.g. sweet, or fruity).
+This was the feature space I got the best results from.<br>

 I used several different feature sets for my analysis, and every time I tried a new set of features, I used t-SNE to visualize my data before I did any clustering analysis.
 The following files are optimizations of t-SNE visualizations: